Freddie Mercury

 Freddy and Mary lived together as spouses

-Freddy and Mary Austin were together for six years and called each other husband and wife.
-However, Mary felt that something was missing from their marriage.
-Early in their relationship, Freddy gave her a ring, hinting at marriage, but he never brought it up again.
-Once, while window-shopping, Mary saw a white dress and asked him directly if she should prepare for a wedding.
-His "no" was a blow.
-She pondered the possible reasons for his refusal but couldn't understand what was wrong with their relationship.
+Freddie and Mary were together for six years, calling each other husband and wife.
+But Mary sensed something was missing from their relationship.
+Early on, Freddie gave her a ring that hinted at marriage, but he never mentioned it again.
+Once, while window shopping, Mary spotted a white dress and asked him point-blank if she should prepare for a wedding.
+His flat "no" crushed her.
+She wondered why he'd refused but couldn't figure out what was wrong with their relationship.

 Freddie Mercury interviewed (1977)

-Only in 1977 did Mercury confess to her that he was gay.
-He wanted to propose to her and have a sham marriage "for appearances," but he felt it would be unfair to Mary, who remained the closest person to him despite his orientation.
-The musician expected Mary to cause a scene and never want to see him again, but she took the news with relief, and her doubts vanished.
+It wasn't until 1977 that Mercury finally told her he was gay.
+He'd wanted to propose and have a marriage "for appearances," but felt it would be unfair to Mary, who remained the closest person to him despite his sexuality.
+Mercury expected Mary to explode and never want to see him again, but she actually felt relieved – suddenly all her doubts made sense.

 They remained close until the very end